What Are Some Signs Of A Wildlife Vitamin Deficiency?

 Vitamin A

-Vitamin A is one of the four fat soluble vitamins.
-Fruit, berry and plant eating mammals and birds or animals that include them in a mixed diet (omnivores) are efficient in converting the plentiful beta-carotenes (pro-vitamin A compounds) found in many plants into active vitamin A (retinoic acid and retinal).
+Vitamin A (retinol) is one of the four fat soluble vitamins.
+Fruit, berry and plant eating mammals, birds and other animals that include them in a mixed diet are efficient in converting the plentiful beta-carotenes (pro-vitamin A compounds) found in many plants into active vitamin A (retinoic acid and retinal).
 Animals that eat primarily meat or fish appear to be less efficient in converting those carotenes into vitamin A. They rely on eating the livers of their prey – a rich source of active vitamin A. Sweet potatoes, spinach, broccoli, squash and alfalfa are vegetables with large amounts of beta-carotene.
 So are most supermarket brightly colored fruit and the wild berries and fruit that wildlife normally consume.
 Wheat, oats, corn, millet, peanuts, sunflower and safflower seeds contain very little beta carotene.
 None contain any of the active forms of vitamin A ( retinoic acid and retinal ).
 Those can only be obtained from fish liver oil, egg yolk, and milk products.
 As I mentioned, because vitamin A is only soluble in fat, there must be sufficient fat (oil) in the animal’s diet for it to be successfully absorbed.
 Vitamin A has many less known and less understood functions.
-For example, adequate amounts of active vitamin A are required for songbirds to learn their species songs properly. ( read here & here )
+For example, adequate amounts of active vitamin A are required for songbirds to learn their species songs properly. (read here & here)

 Dog foods rely on added carotenoids to provide dogs with sufficient pro-vitamin A/carotenoid compounds.
 But since all felines have lost their ability to convert carotenes into vitamin A, cat food relies on the addition of liver which is rich in active vitamin A retinol to meet feline needs.
 Vision problems and an increases susceptibility to respiratory tract infections have been associated with a vitamin A deficiency.
 Vitamin A is also necessary to maintain healthy air sac, lung and digestive tract linings in birds.
 So some associate an increased risk of aspergillosis in raptors and other birds with diets that are deficient in vitamin A. Preen gland impactions and lack of preen gland feather oils have also been associated with a vitamin A deficiency.
 In mammals, a lack of sufficient vitamin A (hypovitaminosis A) has been associated with increased susceptibility to infections, slow growth, diarrhea and blindness.
 Those vitamin deficiencies can be present at birth if the youngster’s mother was also deficient in vitamin A. Birds, reptiles and mammals that feed primarily on insects in the wild seem particularly susceptible to vitamin A deficiencies when kept in captivity.
 Animal nutritionists and veterinarians do not know why.
 That is one of the reasons (along with calcium) why many wildlife rehabilitators feed vitamin-mineral supplement powers (“gut loaded”) or sprinkled (“dusted”) mealworms, crickets and other readily-available insects before offering them to the wildlife they care for.